Clairo: 2011–2016: Early career

+2017–2018: diary 001 EP

 Clairo first drew wide attention in late 2017 when the video for her song "Pretty Girl" went viral on YouTube.
 The song was recorded for an indie rock compilation benefiting the Transgender Law Center.
-According to her, she recorded the track "using the resources around me which were pretty shitty.
-I used like a little keyboard that I had and I was really into '80s pop music — my mom is obsessed with it — so it kind of inspired me to do something like that."
-She has attributed audience interest in the video to YouTube's algorithm system.
-The video also became popular on vaporwave-centric Facebook groups.
-"Pretty Girl" had amassed more than 81 million views on YouTube by 2022.
-A piece written by Joe Coscarelli of The New York Times said that the work: "bridges both worlds, building on the coy, understated bedroom pop of 'Pretty Girl' and 'Flaming Hot Cheetos' toward sturdier numbers like '4EVER' and 'B.O.M.D.'".
+According to her, she recorded the track "using the resources around me which were pretty s_.
+I used like a little keyboard that I had and I was really into '80s pop music–my mom is obsessed with it–so it kind of inspired me to do something like that."
+She attributes audience interest in the video to YouTube's algorithm system.
+The video was quickly put into the growing genre of bedroom pop and became popular on vaporwave-centric Facebook groups.
+"Pretty Girl" had amassed more than 110 million views on YouTube by 2024.

 Another video, "Flaming Hot Cheetos", was released a month before "Pretty Girl" on YouTube.
 It garnered 3 million views by July 2018.
 The success of "Pretty Girl" led to interest from major labels such as Capitol, RCA, and Columbia.
 Jon Cohen, the co-founder of The Fader, signed Clairo to the magazine's associated record label with a 12-song record contract and introduced her to Pat Corcoran, manager of Chance the Rapper.
 She became a client of talent agency Haight Brand near the end of 2017.
-After the success of "Pretty Girl", a number of social media users (specifically on discussion website Reddit) began claiming that Clairo was an "industry plant" who gained success through her father's nepotism.
-She denied the claims, calling them sexist.
-Writers for The Guardian and The Ringer also stated that her father's connections facilitated her record contract signing.
-In 2021 she spoke openly about the accusations, telling Rolling Stone, "I definitely am not blind to the fact that things have been easier for me than other people's experiences.
-It would be stupid of me to not acknowledge the privilege I had from the start to be able to sign somewhere where there's trust, to be able to sign a record deal that doesn't revolve around keeping myself afloat financially."

-2018–present: Immunity and Sling

-On May 25, 2018, Fader Label released Clairo's debut record, titled Diary 001.
+On May 25, 2018, the Fader Label released Clairo's debut record, titled Diary 001.
 In her review for Pitchfork, Fader contributor Sasha Geffen wrote that the EP ought to subside the "legions of naysayers who dismissed her as a one-hit fluke or an industry plant."
-That same month, she announced a headlining tour throughout North America, as well as select dates opening for Dua Lipa.
+A piece written by Joe Coscarelli of The New York Times said that the EP "bridges both worlds, building on the coy, understated bedroom pop of 'Pretty Girl' and 'Flaming Hot Cheetos' toward sturdier numbers like '4EVER' and 'B.O.M.D.'"
+Also in May, Clairo announced a headlining tour throughout North America, as well as select dates opening for Dua Lipa.
 Her July performance at the Bowery Ballroom in New York was a sold-out show.
-In October 2018, she performed at Lollapalooza.
+In August 2018, she performed at Lollapalooza.
 She performed at Coachella in 2019.